mozilla-extensions/secure-proxy/docs/metrics.md

    1. `update`: the extension has been updated. **value**: the version number.
    1. `panelShown`: the proxy panel has been opened.
 1. `fxa` fires when there are authentication events. **objects**:
-   1. `authStarted`: the user has started the authentication flow.
+   1. `authStarted`: the user has started the authentication flow. (user-interaction)
    1. `authCompleted`: the user has completed the authentication flow.
    1. `authFailed`: the authentication flow has terminated with an error.
    1. `authFailedByGeo`: the authentication flow has terminated with an geo-restriction error.